State-of-the-Science Stroke Nursing Symposium – ISC

 1:00 p.m.
 Neuro ICU Fast Track: Care from ED to ICU for the ICH Patient

-Nicolle W Davis, Gainesville, FL
+Nicolle W Davis, PhD, RN, SCRN, ASC-BC, FAHA, Gainesville, FL

 1:15 p.m.
 Small and Stable: Implementation of Intermediate Step-Down Unit for Hemorrhagic Stroke Patients

-Callie Marzulli, Germantown, TN
+Callie Marzulli, DNP, AG-ACNP, ANVP, Germantown, TN

 1:30 p.m.
 Activation of Hemorrhagic Stroke Transfers and DIDO Time Goals

-Jennifer Patterson, Chattanooga, TN
+Jennifer Patterson, MSN ACNP-BC ANVP-BC CCRN FHM, PhD Candidate, Chattanooga, TN

 1:45 p.m.
-Q &A
+Q&A

 Horses and Zebras: Optimizing Your Assessment Skills with Unusual Presentations